e-apostolidis/PGL-SUM/README.md

     /gtsummary                1D-array with shape (n_steps), ground truth summary provided by user (used for training, e.g. maximum likelihood)
     /video_name (optional)    original video name, only available for SumMe dataset
 </pre>
-Original videos and annotations for each dataset are also available in the authors' project webpages:
+Original videos and annotations for each dataset are also available in the dataset providers' webpages:
 - <a href="https://github.com/yalesong/tvsum"><img src="https://img.shields.io/badge/Dataset-TVSum-green"/></a> <a href="https://gyglim.github.io/me/vsum/index.html#benchmark"><img src="https://img.shields.io/badge/Dataset-SumMe-blue"/></a>
 </div>